 - Have a tax clearance certificate and continue to maintain tax clearance for the duration of the scheme (more on this below).

-- Experience a 30% reduction in turnover or orders (caused by Covid-19 disruption) between 1 July and 31 December 2020.
+- Experience a 30% decrease in turnover or orders (caused by Covid-19 disruption) between 1 July and 31 December 2020.

 - To ensure employers continue to meet the above eligibility criteria a review must be carried out on the last day of every month.